KenKundert/svg_schematic/doc/concepts.rst

-Each component is embedded in a tile, and each tile has 9 principle coordinate named C, N, NE, E, SE, S, SW, W, and NW which are short for center, north, northwest, east, southeast, south, southwest, west and northwest.
+Each component is embedded in a tile, and each tile has 9 principle coordinate named C, N, NE, E, SE, S, SW, W, and NW which are short for center, north, northeast, east, southeast, south, southwest, west and northwest.

 .. image:: images/Golden/tile1.svg
     :width: 50 %